PHOTOGRAPHS

 Series: PHOTOGRAPHS

-PHOTOGRAPHS Guide
+PHOTOGRAPHS ABOUT

 INTRODUCTION TO PINE MOUNTAIN PHOTOGRAPHS

-Like the written word, photographs capture the essence of the cultural style of the age and the personal interests of the photographer.
+Like the written word, photographs capture the essence of the cultural values of the age and the personal interests of the photographer.
 Just as the pen often captures those essences of person and place, the photographic image makes real the fleeting glance, the intensity of a stare, the discomfort of being photographed, the joy of discovery.

 As workers came to Pine Mountain, they found themselves immersed in the experience of an often radically different culture.
-Through their lens, we can capture the photographer’s cultural shock, their empathy, and their struggle to place themselves within the context of rural Appalachia — or not.
+Through their camera lens, we can capture the photographer’s cultural shock, their empathy, and their struggle to place themselves within the context of rural Appalachia — or not.

 Most of us are so busy trying to do what must be done today, and planning ahead to what needs to be done tomorrow that we have little time to look back to the things which happened yesterday.
 But we are celebrating an anniversary, the 50th anniversary of Pine Mountain Settlement School, and so we will turn to the past — get out the old album and look at the pictures.